foomo/sesamy-go/README.md

 ## Example: Add an enrichment handler

-In order to enricht event data before it is sent to the server container you can add an enrichment handler in the pipeline
+In order to enricht event data before it is sent to the server container you can add an enrichment handler in the pipeline.
+With the `watermillmpv2.EventHandler` gives you access to the event objedct as well as the original message.

 ```go
   // main.go